 - Experimentation and rapid prototyping.
 Existing C++ libraries for IgA have a clumsy edit-compile-run cycle and verbose syntax which makes experimenting with new ideas and algorithms painful.
 Python, in particular in combination with the Jupyter notebook interface, allows for much more immediate experimentation.

-For installation and basic usage instructions, see the GitHub page.
+For installation instructions, basic usage and more advanced examples, see the GitHub page.
+An API reference is available online.

 Fast black-box assembling for Isogeometric Analysis

-These are implementations of the algorithm described in the paper "A Black-Box Algorithm for Fast Matrix Assembly in Isogeometric Analysis".
+These are implementations of the algorithm described in the paper "A black-box low-rank approximation algorithm for fast matrix assembly in Isogeometric Analysis".
 Please cite this paper if you use the following code in your research.
 Two implementations are available:

 A standalone C++ implementation without external dependencies: fastasm.cc.